john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 ## Lambdas

-The `lambda` keyword just creates an unnamed function.
+The `lambda` keyword creates a function, but doesn't give it a name.
 Here we create a simple function that tests if a number is even, and a lambda statement that does the same thing:

     def check_is_even(n):
         return n % 2 == 0